Automattic/wp-calypso/packages/composite-checkout/README.md

 ## Styles and Themes

-Each component will be styled using [@emotion/styled](https://emotion.sh/docs/styled) and many of the styles will be editable by passing a `theme` object to the `CheckoutProvider`.
-The [`checkoutTheme`](#checkoutTheme) object is available from the package API, and can be merged with new values to customize the design.
+Each component will be styled using [@emotion/styled](https://emotion.sh/docs/styled) and many of the styles will be editable by passing a `theme` object to the [CheckoutProvider](#CheckoutProvider).
+The [checkoutTheme](#checkoutTheme) object is available from the package API, and can be merged with new values to customize the design.

-For style customization beyond what is available in the theme, each component will also include a unique static className using BEM syntax.

-When using the individual API components, you can also pass a `className` prop, which will be applied to that component in addition to the above.

 ## Payment Methods

 Each payment method is an object with the following properties:

 - `id: string`.
 A unique id.
-- `label: React.ReactNode`.
+- `label?: React.ReactNode`.
 A component that displays that payment method selection button which can be as simple as the name and an icon.
-- `activeContent: React.ReactNode`.
+- `activeContent?: React.ReactNode`.
 A component that displays that payment method (this can return null or something like a credit card form).
+- `inactiveContent?: React.ReactNode`.
+A component that renders a summary of the selected payment method when the step is inactive.
 - `submitButton: React.ReactNode`.
 A component button that is used to submit the payment method.
 This button should include a click handler that performs the actual payment process.
 When disabled, it will be provided with the `disabled` prop and must disable the button.
-- `inactiveContent: React.ReactNode`.
-A component that renders a summary of the selected payment method when the step is inactive.
-- `getAriaLabel: (localize: () => string) => string`.
+- `getAriaLabel: (localize: (value: string) => string) => string`.
 A function to return the name of the Payment Method.
 It will receive the localize function as an argument.

-Within the components, the Hook `usePaymentMethod()` will return an object of the above form with the key of the currently selected payment method or null if none is selected.
-To retrieve all the payment methods and their properties, the Hook `useAllPaymentMethods()` will return an array that contains them all.
+Within the components inside [CheckoutProvider](#CheckoutProvider), [usePaymentMethod](#usePaymentMethod) will return the currently selected payment method object if one is selected.

 When a payment method is ready to submit its data, it can use an appropriate "payment processor" function.
 These are functions passed to [CheckoutProvider](#CheckoutProvider) with the `paymentProcessors` prop and each one has a unique key.

-Payment method components (probably the `submitButton`) can access these functions using the [usePaymentProcessor](#usePaymentProcessor) hook, passing the key used for that function in `paymentProcessors` as an argument.
-However, for convenience, the `submitButton` will be provided with an `onClick` handler that can do this automatically.
-The `onClick` function takes two arguments, a string which is the key of the payment processor to be used, and an object that contains the data needed by the payment processor.
+For convenience, the `submitButton` will be provided with an `onClick` function prop that will begin the transaction.
+The `onClick` function takes two arguments, a string which is the key of the payment processor function to be used, and an object that contains the data needed by the payment processor function.

-If you use the `onClick` function, the payment processor function's response will control what happens next.
-Each payment processor function must return a Promise that either resolves to one of four results on success (see [makeManualResponse](#makeManualResponse), [makeRedirectResponse](#makeRedirectResponse), [makeSuccessResponse](#makeSuccessResponse)), or [makeErrorResponse](#makeErrorResponse) on failure.
+The payment processor function's response will control what happens next.
+Each payment processor function must return a Promise that resolves to one of four results: [makeManualResponse](#makeManualResponse), [makeRedirectResponse](#makeRedirectResponse), [makeSuccessResponse](#makeSuccessResponse), or [makeErrorResponse](#makeErrorResponse).

-If not using the `onClick` function, when the `submitButton` component has been clicked, it should do the following (these are normally handled by `onClick`):

-1. Call `setTransactionPending()` from [useTransactionStatus](#useTransactionStatus).
-This will change the [form status](#useFormStatus) to [`.SUBMITTING`](#FormStatus) and disable the form.
-2. Call the payment processor function returned from [usePaymentProcessor](#usePaymentProcessor]), passing whatever data that function requires.
-Each payment processor will be different, so you'll need to know the API of that function explicitly.
-3. Payment processor functions return a `Promise`.
-When the `Promise` resolves, check its value (it will be one of [makeManualResponse](#makeManualResponse), [makeRedirectResponse](#makeRedirectResponse), or [makeSuccessResponse](#makeSuccessResponse)).
-Then call `setTransactionComplete(responseData: unknown)` from [useTransactionStatus](#useTransactionStatus) if the transaction was a success.
-If the transaction requires a redirect, call `setTransactionRedirecting(url: string)` instead.
-4. If the `Promise` resolves to [makeErrorResponse](#makeErrorResponse), call `setTransactionError(message: string)`.
-5. At this point the [CheckoutProvider](#CheckoutProvider) will automatically take action if the transaction status is [`.COMPLETE`](#TransactionStatus) (call [onPaymentComplete](#CheckoutProvider)), [`.ERROR`](#TransactionStatus) (display the error and re-enable the form), or [`.REDIRECTING`](#TransactionStatus) (redirect to the url).
-If for some reason the transaction should be cancelled, call `resetTransaction()`.

-## Line Items

-Each item is an object with the following properties:

-- `id: string`.
-A unique identifier for this line item within the array of line items.
-Do not use the product id; never assume that only one instance of a particular product is present.
-- `type: string`.
-Not used internally but can be used to organize line items (eg: `tax` for a VAT line item).
-- `label: string`.
-The displayed title of the line item.
-- `sublabel?: string`.
-An optional subtitle for the line item.
-- `amount: { currency: string, value: number, displayValue: string }`.
-The price of the line item.
-For line items without a price, set value to 0 and displayValue to an empty string.

 ## API

-While the `Checkout` component takes care of most everything, there are many situations where its appearance and behavior will be customized.
-In these cases it's appropriate to use the underlying building blocks of this package.
-The following are in alphabetical order.

 ### Button